alixinne/glslt/README.md

-`#include` directives are supported and will be processed, using the same rules as C preprocessors: double-quoted paths will be looked up from the current file being parsed, and then fallback to the system include paths.
+`#include` directives are supported and will be processed, using the same rules as C preprocessors: double-quoted paths will be looked up from the current file being parsed.
 Angle-quoted paths will be looked up from the system include paths.

 ### Minifying mode